kbowling74/Water_Quality_Analysis/README.md

 ***

 ## Hypothesis
-Pollutants are significantly higher and more prevelant at marinas and boat ramps near the shore as opposed to open water further away from shore.
+Pollutants are significantly higher and more prevalent at marinas and boat ramps near the shore as opposed to open water further away from shore.

 ### Tools